DarkMannn/react-jewels/README.md

     npm start
 ```

-Here is a screenshot of the game:
+Here is one screenshot of the game:

 ![alt](screenshot.png)